Boursin Tomato Pasta (Healthy & High Protein)

 - Place the Boursin cheese in the center of the baking dish, then spread the cherry tomatoes, sliced sausage, and garlic cloves around it.
 Drizzle with olive oil and lightly season with salt and pepper.

-- While the tomato mixture is roasting, bring a pot of salted water to a boil and cook the pasta to the desired texture, following the package directions (I do al dente).
-Reserve ¾ cup of the starchy pasta water, then drain the pasta and set aside.
+- While the tomato mixture roasts, bring a pot of salted water to a boil and cook the pasta to al dente according to the package directions.
+Reserve ¾ cup of the starchy pasta water, then drain the pasta and set it aside.

 - Remove the baking dish from the oven and mash the garlic cloves.

-- Garnish with freshly grated Parmesan and finely chopped basil, if desired.
+- Garnish with a generous amount of freshly grated Parmesan and finely chopped basil, if desired.

 Notes